-Protected Characteristic + - +/ Why will it have this impact?
-Age + The Regional Economic Delivery Plan (REDP) would indicate that Well-being objective 1 of the Draft Corporate Plan offers particular opportunities around economic well-being, with a view to future job prospects and most notably with a view to the retention of younger age groups within our region.
+Protected Characteristic + - +/ - Why will it have this impact?
+Age + The Regional Economic Delivery Plan (REDP) would indicate that Well-being objective 1 of the Corporate Plan offers particular opportunities around economic well-being, with a view to future job prospects and most notably with a view to the retention of younger age groups within our region.
 The review of economic performance in the region suggests good progress over recent years, especially in terms of job creation, but there is a persistent gap in outcomes between the region and the rest of the UK.
 This reflects the 'structural' nature of many of the region's challenges linked to the long-term processes of industrial change (which in some respects are still ongoing), and are shared with other regions in Wales and the UK.
 There are a series of distinctive strengths and opportunities in South West Wales, especially linked with the region's energy potential (particularly green energy and the net zero opportunity), university-industrial links, strong cultural identity, environmental assets and quality of life offer.
 The REDP aims to build on these distinctive regional strengths and opportunities to develop a more prosperous and resilient South West Wales economy.
-With reference to older age groups, Well-being objective 2 of the Draft Corporate Plan offers particular opportunities around sustainable transport via the production of the Regional Transport Plan.
-The Draft Corporate Plan recognises the Equality statement set out in Llwybr Newydd which is to make our transport services and infrastructure accessible and inclusive by aiming to remove the physical, attitudinal, environmental, systemic, linguistic and economic barriers that prevent people from using sustainable transport.
-Disability + Well-being objective 2 of the Draft Corporate Plan offers particular opportunities around sustainable transport via the production of the Regional Transport Plan.
-The Draft Corporate Plan recognises the Equality statement set out in Llwybr Newydd which is to make our transport services and infrastructure accessible and inclusive by aiming to remove the physical, attitudinal, environmental, systemic, linguistic and economic barriers that prevent people from using sustainable transport.
-Gender reassignment +/- Impacts on this group is unknown at this time but will be tested during extensive consultation which will be undertaken during on the Draft Corporate Plan in the New Year.
-Marriage & civil partnership +/- Impacts on this group is unknown at this time but will be tested during extensive consultation which will be undertaken during on the Draft Corporate Plan in the New Year.
-Pregnancy and maternity +/- Impacts on this group is unknown at this time but will be tested during extensive consultation which will be undertaken during on the Draft Corporate Plan in the New Year.
-Race +/- Impacts on this group is unknown at this time but will be tested during extensive consultation which will be undertaken during on the Draft Corporate Plan in the New Year.
-Religion or belief +/- Impacts on this group is unknown at this time but will be tested during extensive consultation which will be undertaken during on the Draft Corporate Plan in the New Year.
-Sex +/- Impacts on this group is unknown at this time but will be tested during extensive consultation which will be undertaken during on the Draft Corporate Plan in the New Year.
-Sexual orientation +/- Impacts on this group is unknown at this time but will be tested during extensive consultation which will be undertaken during on the Draft Corporate Plan in the New Year.
+With reference to older age groups, Well-being objective 2 of the Corporate Plan offers particular opportunities around sustainable transport via the production of the Regional Transport Plan.
+The Corporate Plan recognises the Equality statement set out in Llwybr Newydd which is to make our transport services and infrastructure accessible and inclusive by aiming to remove the physical, attitudinal, environmental, systemic, linguistic and economic barriers that prevent people from using sustainable transport.
+Disability Well-being objective 2 of the Corporate Plan offers particular opportunities around sustainable transport via the production of the Regional Transport Plan.
+The Corporate Plan recognises the Equality statement set out in Llwybr Newydd which is to make our transport services and infrastructure accessible and inclusive by aiming to remove the physical, attitudinal, environmental, systemic, linguistic and economic barriers that prevent people from using sustainable transport.
+Gender reassignment +/- Impacts on this group is unknown at this time, with the consultation feedback not providing any specific information.
+We will continue to monitor in this regard.
+Marriage & civil partnership +/- Impacts on this group is unknown at this time, with the consultation feedback not providing any specific information.
+We will continue to monitor in this regard.
+Pregnancy and maternity +/- Impacts on this group is unknown at this time, with the consultation feedback not providing any specific information.
+We will continue to monitor in this regard.
+Race +/- Impacts on this group is unknown at this time, with the consultation feedback not providing any specific information.
+We will continue to monitor in this regard.
+Religion or belief +/- Impacts on this group is unknown at this time, with the consultation feedback not providing any specific information.
+We will continue to monitor in this regard Sex +/- Impacts on this group is unknown at this time, with the consultation feedback not providing any specific information.
+We will continue to monitor in this regard.
+Sexual orientation +/- Impacts on this group is unknown at this time, with the consultation feedback not providing any specific information.
+We will continue to monitor in this regard.